gdlol/p2pcp/ReadMe.md

 `secret` will be a random string with at least `128` bits of entropy.

-In strict mode, the `p2pcp receive` command becomes non-interactive (no need to confirm the Random Art).
+In strict mode, authentication becomes non-interactive (no need to confirm the Random Art).

-On the downside, the `p2pcp receive` command generated is much longer and less feasible to be manually typed.
+On the downside, `id` and `secret` are much longer and less feasible for manual typing.

 ## Features